 It’s important to remember that 49 C.F.R.
 Sec 392.9 (Code of Federal Regulations) creates a non-delegable duty on all parties who participated in the loading of the truck.
 The driver is responsible for inspecting the load before going on a logged trip; thereafter, whoever helps with inspection may also be held liable.

 Florida Truck Accident Attorney

 To protect your interests, it is imperative to consult with an experienced truck accident lawyer.
 After a truck accident, there are a number of steps that must be taken in order to protect your rights and to preserve your case.
 This is where we step in.
-The lawyers at Dolman Law Group will know how to preserve the evidence by inspecting the truck or at a minimum, placing the necessary pities on notice of our desire to inspect their vehicles and equipment.
+The lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA will know how to preserve the evidence by inspecting the truck or at a minimum, placing the necessary pities on notice of our desire to inspect their vehicles and equipment.
 Truck companies can be a hassle to deal with, knowing fair well that their drivers are literally carrying a large risk when sharing the road with others.
-At the Dolman Law Group, we will be there for you to help you get the compensation you deserve.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we will be there for you to help you get the compensation you deserve.
 Please call us today at (727) 451-6900.

 800 North Belcher Road

 Clearwater, FL 33765